alysatsjin/google-ignite/README.md

    flutter pub get
    ```
 ## Backend
-- Developed using Python (Flask, SQLAlchemy)
+- Developed using Python (Flask, SQLAlchemy) and Firebase (Authentication)
 - How to run the Flask API?
 1. Start WAMP From google-ignite-grp-4\backend, import into the database:
    ```